-A few months ago, the Maritime Industry Authority- STCW Office (MARINA STCW) posted a job opening in their website for Board of Deck Ratings (BODRA) and Board of Engine Ratings (BOERA).
+A few months ago, the Maritime Industry Authority- STCW Office (MARINA STCW) posted a job opening on their website for the Board of Deck Ratings (BoDRA) and Board of Engine Ratings (BoERA).

-This is a good opportunity for ratings who want to take some time off their seagoing service and pursue a shift in their career under the wings of MARINA.
+This is an excellent opportunity for ratings who want to take some time off their seagoing service and pursue a shift in their career under the wings of MARINA.

-But before jumping in the bandwagon and file your application requirements, you should check the small notes below and determine if this is really what you want to do.
+But before jumping on the bandwagon and filing your application requirements, you should check the small notes below and determine if this is really what you want to do.

 2. People (or seafarers in particular) tend to “generalize” the situation.

-3. Seafarers see MARINA as a business, not as an “Arm” that uplift our maritime industry.
+3. Seafarers see MARINA as a business, not as an “Arm” that uplifts our maritime industry.

-Are you still interested in applying for a position in MARINA?
+Are you still interested in applying for a position at MARINA’s BoDRA and BoERA?

 Good day sir, I would like to apply as Marine Supt.
 In the enforcement division whilst I can help and introduced further safety of the domestic vessel.
 I’ve been a Master for lpg,product tankers for 26yrs and with extensive experience in worldwide vetting inspection since 1994.
 So I guess with this experience I can apply it domestically.
 I hope i can be of help in the dept and this the right time to straighten the regulation for the safety of vessel,crews,and environment.
 We need to be strict in the implementation of all rules/regulation to improve further the safety.
 I hope for your kind reply and willing to be interviewed anytime.
 Very truly yours/Capt.
 Florante B. Napil ( tel: 02-4192626/09998815902)